dillonforrest/startup/_posts/2015-07-31-the-end-of-my-startup-journey.md

 In the end, only two job descriptions were suitable for me, and the rest were off-base.
 Long story short, I learned that being a growth engineer was a misinformed goal.

-# How does a strong team signal itself?

 As I mentioned earlier, the first reason why I'm excited about Nylas was the team.
 Looking back at all my experiences at previous employers, I realized that the quality of the team is the most important input to be happy with my work.
-The moment I realized that being a growth engineer was a bad idea, I started focusing on finding a great team to join.
+The moment I realized that being a growth engineer was a bad idea, I ditched the growth engineer plans and started focusing on finding a great team to join instead.

+# How does a strong team signal itself?

 The natural question here is, how does a strong team signal itself?
 How can you tell a strong team from an average team?